john-rock/salty-skier-designs/content/blog/mad-river/index.md

 description: Salty Skier Designs first original.
 ---

 Introducing the first original design, the Mad River Single Chair!
-Printed on Maple and Baltic Birch.
 This design is sure to keep you dreaming of waist-deep pow!

 The Single Chair design is an ode to the simplicity and soul of old school Vermont skiing.

+* Printed on Maple and Baltic Birch.